Training, including workplace inductions, is one of the best ways to ensure that the people in your business are safe while at work.

 Employers should:

-- involve the people who work in your business to identify and report hazards – see sample Incident and Hazard Report
+• involve the people who work in your business to identify and report hazards and put reasonably practicable measures in place to control them

-- develop Safe Work Procedures with worker input to document the risks associated with a work situation or task and the appropriate risk control measures
+• develop safe work procedures with worker input to document the risks associated with a work situation or task and the appropriate risk control measures

-- use safe work procedures as a tool for informing and training the people who work in your business.
+• use safe work procedures as a tool for informing and training the people who work in your business.

 Worker responsibilities